Supporting Community-Based Recovery

-Oxford Houses are a clean and sober housing option for individuals in recovery.
-As of early 2020, there are 281 houses in North Carolina.
-With an average of 8 beds per house, there are more than 1,600 Oxford House beds in the state.
-Individuals typically enter an Oxford House after completing a drug and alcohol treatment program and must remain sober in order to remain as residents.
+Oxford Houses are clean and sober housing options for individuals in recovery from a substance use disorder.
+As of March 2023, there are 287 houses in North Carolina, with locations statewide.
+With an average of 8 beds per house, there are more than 2,200 available beds across the state.
+Individuals typically enter an Oxford House after completing a treatment program or reentering from a correctional setting.

 Following an application and approval process, individuals living in a house are expected to participate in a recovery program in the community during their residence.
+Oxford Houses are peer-driven, democratically run, and self-supported group residences.
 Residents must also follow basic house rules including contributions to household expenses and electing officers.

 Resources & Links

 - For more information on Trillium's work on housing see our webpage

 Success Story of how Oxford House is Helping People Maintain Recovery